SUHEL782/application.com/README.md

 git clone https://github.com/SUHEL782/application.com.git
 cd application.com

-# Start app using Docker Compose
+# Build and run services locally
 docker-compose up --build
+🙋‍♂️ About Me
+Suhel Khan
+🚩 Lucknow, Uttar Pradesh | 📧 workwithsuhel@gmail.com | 📱 +91 8931004042
+🌐 Portfolio
+🔗 LinkedIn | GitHub

+I'm a DevOps Engineer passionate about automation, scalable infrastructure, and cloud-native application delivery.
+I enjoy building and optimizing CI/CD pipelines, working with Kubernetes, and using tools like Terraform to bring infrastructure under version control.

 🤝 Contributing
-We welcome contributions from the community!
+Contributions are welcome!
-Feel free to fork the repo, create a feature branch, and submit a pull request.
+Feel free to fork this repository, make changes, and open a pull request.

 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for full details.
+See the LICENSE file for more details.

-✅ Next Steps for You
-📸 Add screenshots: login.png, signup.png, homepage.png inside /images

-🗺️ Need an architecture diagram?
-Just ask — I can design it for you.

-🧪 Want to add GitHub Actions, Helm, or test automation?
-Let me help you implement it.

 yaml
 Copy